‘Top Chef’ Behind-The-Scenes Secrets Revealed By Former Contestant Kwame Onwuachi

-Season 13 Top Chef contestant Kwame Onwuachi is publishing a new book, and in it, he spills all the secrets about the top-rated Bravo show, according to Radar.
+Season 13 Top Chef contestant Kwame Onwuachi is publishing a new book, and in it, he spills all the secrets about the top-rated Bravo show, according to Radar Online.
 The Bronx native’s tell-all book dishes on the drinking habits of contestants, why they often find themselves facing boredom and depression, the lack of privacy from producers, and his experiences with racism in the fine dining industry.

 It will come as no surprise to anyone who has spent time in the dining industry that there is a lot of drinking happening behind the scenes.
 Onwuachi says that while the chefs waited to hear who was sticking around and who was packing their knives and heading out, the liquor was flowing.